sonic-net/SONiC/doc/fips/SONiC-OpenSSL-FIPS-140-3.md

 When FIPS enabled, both of the BoringSSL Enable Option and the SymCrypt Enabled option will be set.

+## Application Impact
+Some of functions of a application might be broken when using the cryptographic algorithms that are not FIPS compliant.
+It is relied on the tests of the applications to detect all the impact functions.
+For OpenSSH, Centos provides a [patch](https://git.centos.org/rpms/openssh/raw/c8/f/SOURCES/openssh-7.7p1-fips.patch) which is compiant with FIPS 140-2.
+We can apply the patch and verify if it can pass all the OpenSSH test cases when FIPS enabled.

 ## SONiC FIPS Configuration
 ### Enable FIPS on system level
 Add the Linux System parameter fips=1, in grub config, one of implemetation as below: